 Traditionally, this type of börek is made with a Turkish soft white cheese but can be made with Feta or grated halloumi (Turkish Cypriots like to mix feta and halloumi together) all option taste amazing.
 Yufka is a little bit thicker than your usual filo pastry so if you can’t find yufka in your local Turkish shop or continental food shop you can use filo pastry, you may just find that filo pastry is a little crispier than Yulfka, but still tastes amazing.

-In a mixing bowl, add all of the ingredients and mix together well with a fork or spoon
+In a mixing bowl, add the cheeses, sautéed onions, dried mint and mix together well with a fork or spoon

 On a chopping board or clean worktop, take one triangle at a time and using a teaspoon fill the bottom of the triangle with a little filling in a line.
 Make sure to leave at least 1 cm of pastry either side

-Use a pastry brush to brush on a little egg wash to the 3 corners and then fold in from the outside of the filling and then roll upwards to creat your 'cigarette' shaped boreks.
-Use a little more egg wash to make sure the point on the pastry is stuck down.
+Use a pastry brush to brush on a little milk to the 3 corners and then fold in from the outside of the filling and then roll upwards to creat your 'cigarette' shaped boreks.
+Use a little more milk to make sure the point on the pastry is stuck down.
 Leave to the side and continue until all the filling is gone.
 TIP: Don't fill the pastry too much, a finger width amount is enough.

 In a large frying pan over a medium heat, add in the oil, enough for shallow frying.